-The scarps or the larger landslides located on the western slope of the volcano show a similar stratigraphy, with the intercalation of pumice- and ash-fall deposits (Figure 6a-c).
-Pumice-fall deposits consist of open-framework, clast-supported units composed of gravel-sand sized fragments of pumice embedded in a matrix of fine material (from silt to clay).
-Two main layers of pumice-fall deposit were observed at the Hueyatlaco and Huitzilac landslide scars (layers B and D, section PO1906; layers C and E, section PO1927, Figure 6e).
+The scarps or the larger landslides located on the western slope of the volcano show a similar stratigraphy, with the intercalation of pumice- and ash-fall deposits (Fig. 6a- c).
+Pumice-fall deposits consist of open-framework, clastsupported units composed of gravel-sand-sized fragments of pumice embedded in a matrix of fine material (from silt to clay).
+Two main layers of pumice-fall deposit were observed at the Hueyatlaco and Huitzilac landslide scars (layers B and D, section PO1906; layers C and E, section PO1927; Fig. 6e).
 Another pumice-fall deposit crops out at the base of the pyroclastic succession.
-The fallout deposits are intercalated with massive o stratified ash layers, with variable thicknesses up to 4 m.
-They mainly consist of sand (71-93%), silt (16-1%) and less than 1% of clay (see Appendix A).
-A sample from layer C (section PO06) was dated by using 14C, giving a calibrated age 537-643 AD (1500 ± 30 BP conventional radiocarbon age) (Figure 6e).
-Based on this age, the two younger pumice-fall deposits are here correlated with the Upper and Lower Classic Plinian Eruptions (UCPES and LCPES) of the late Holocene, which had main dispersal axis towards E and NE (Figure 1b) (Siebe et al., 1996).
-The thicker deposits of these eruptions crop out on the eastern flank of the volcano, as observed at section PO11, and correspond to the scar of the Xalipilcayatl landslide (Figure 6d).
-Here, a main unit of pumice-fall deposit (C in Figure 6d) features a total thickness of 3.5 m, and consists of a massive, clast-supported unit dominated by coarse fragments barren of any silt and clay fractions.
-This latter unit lies on a 10 cm-thick sandy layer (B in Figure 6d).
+The fallout deposits are intercalated with massive or stratified ash layers, with variable thicknesses up to 4 m.
+They mainly consist of sand (71 %-93 %), silt (16 %- 1 %), and less than 1 % of clay (see Appendix A).
+A sample from layer C (section PO06) was dated by using 14C, giving a calibrated age of 537-643 CE (1500 ± 30 BP conventional radiocarbon age) (Fig. 6e).
+Based on this age, the two younger pumice-fall deposits are here correlated with the upper and lower classic Plinian eruptions (UCPES and LCPES) of the late Holocene, which had a main dispersal axis towards the east and northeast (Fig. 1b) (Siebe et al., 1996).
+The thicker deposits of these eruptions crop out on the eastern flank of the volcano, as observed at section PO11, and correspond to the scar of the Xalipilcayatl landslide (Fig. 6d).
+Here, a main unit of pumice-fall deposit (C in Fig. 6d) features a total thickness of 3.5 m and consists of a massive, clast-supported unit dominated by coarse fragments barren of any silt and clay fractions.
+This latter unit lies on a 10 cm thick sandy layer (B in Fig. 6d).
 In all the studied sections, the upper ash unit corresponds to the products accumulated from the frequent vulcanian explosions that characterize the modern eruptive activity of the volcano.